In this article

 During detox, a medical professional will administer the medicine and monitor the results.
 If alcohol dependence treatment leads to unwanted side effects or adversely affects the detox process, another medication may be used.

-There are some OTC medications and supplements that can help treat alcoholism.
-However, depending on the severity of alcohol addiction, one should consider alcohol withdrawal under medical supervision.
+Depending on the severity of alcohol addiction, one should consider alcohol withdrawal under medical supervision.
 The side effects of detoxification, such as seizures, can be dangerous and life-threatening.

 Kudzu extract is a herbal remedy that may help minimize alcohol cravings and reduce heavy drinking episodes.
 Kudzu extract originates from the root of a Japanese plant.